 Option 2: On-Demand / Self-Study

 Are you intimidated by the idea of creating on-demand content?
 Many of us feel that way, but we promise it’s not so bad.
-The main difference is writing the of quiz questions.
+The main difference is the process of writing the quiz questions.
 The courses themselves can be easily created by recording narration on each slide in PowerPoint, then exporting the slide show as a video (a feature not many know about).
 This allows your team’s subject matter experts to easily share their knowledge then roll it out to your team anytime and anywhere.

 What types of quizzes do I need to create?